-It seems incredible that Black Friday arrived in Malaga only 7 years ago.
+It seems incredible that Black Friday arrived in Malaga only a decade ago.
 But as with another tradition imported from the United States such as Halloween, the people of Malaga love it and take advantage of the huge sales offer to do their Christmas shopping.

 Here are some valuable tips to turn your Black Friday in Malaga into a beautiful experience.